Michael Malice: Andy Ngo Attack Gives Trump Opening for 'Rule of Law' 'Crackdown' in Portland | Breitbart

 Malice concluded, “Historically, the Republican Party has been the party of the Rule of Law.
 It’s what got Nixon elected in ’68.
 It’s what got Giuliani elected in overwhelmingly left-wing New York City.
 For this to go unnoticed and unreported by the White House and not have a crackdown is, to me, madness, even in terms of Machiavellian strategy.”

-Malice is the author of Dear Reader: The Unauthorized Autobiography of Kim Jong Il, The New Right: A Journey to the Fringe of American Politics, and host of the Your Welcome show.
+Malice is the author of Dear Reader: The Unauthorized Autobiography of Kim Jong Il, The New Right: A Journey to the Fringe of American Politics, and host of the “YOUR WELCOME” show.

 Breitbart News Daily broadcasts live on SiriusXM Patriot 125 weekdays from 6:00 a.m. to 9:00 a.m.
 Eastern.